 Wooa, this is some mind blowing stuff.
 Type 2 diabetes upon type 1 diabetes.
 Can this be real?
 Can someone with with type 1 diabetes develop type 2 diabetes also?
 Surely you are either type 2 or type 1 right?

-I’m here to tell you this is a real thing.
+I’m can tell you this is a real thing.
 To explain how this happens we need to look at the pathophysiology of each disease (how they come about).
 I’ve done this a few times in several other blogs including what is type 1 and what is type 2 which you can find by clicking on the words.

 Type 1 diabetes is the inability to produce your own insulin.
 An autoimmune response destroys your insulin producing cells in the pancreas.
 As a result, you cannot control your glucose levels.
 Your own immune system destroys the insulin producing cells in your pancreas.

 Without insulin, your glucose levels will continue to rise.
 Before the invention of insulin, this condition was fatal.

 This is a metabolic disease.
 In type 2 diabetes you can still produce insulin but it doesn’t work as efficiently.
 Insulin tells glucose to exit the blood and enter the cells where it can be used or stored as energy.

 This message is hindered in type 2 diabetes.
 So less glucose can enter the cells and so it remains in the blood.
 We call this insulin resistance.